 Other Mineral Rights

-Mining Licences and Gemstone Mining Licences are commodity specific mineral rights.
-Mining Licences are typically issued for extracting building materials only while Gemstone Licences are issued for extraction of gemstones only.
+Exploration and Mining rights relating to Gemstones and Primary Mining and Prospecting Licences are designed for Tanzanian nationals (dominantly small scale miners) and have their own specific terms attached.
 Issue of Primary Prospecting Licences and Primary Mining Licences is confined to Tanzanian nationals and have been created to accommodate the small scale artisanal mining communities that are found throughout the gold mining areas of the Country.
-These primary mineral rights which cover maximum areas of 10 hectares take precedence over subsequently issued PLs and access to these areas for exploration is by private arrangement with the holders.
+These primary mineral rights which cover maximum areas of 10 hectares each take precedence over subsequently issued PLs and access to these areas for exploration is by private arrangement with the owners.